Contents

 3. Since the items are purchased from preferred vendors and at the preferred price, you could automate the workflow for certain small items.
 For example, all office supplies orders under $100 don’t need approval.

-Now if you have a large spread of items being purchased, this could be full-time work for buyers.
-Let’s say you want to build a catalog for Amazon.com purchases – first, the number of items is huge, and then the price keeps on changing.
+Now, if you have many items being purchased, this could be full-time work for buyers.
+Let’s say you want to build a catalog for Amazon.com purchases – first, the number of items is huge, and then the price keeps changing.

 That is where Punchout catalogs make more sense.

-A punchout is a catalog that is managed by the supplier.
-So instead of maintaining the catalog yourself, the purchasing system links to the catalog and pulls the items and pricing as needed.
+A punchout is a catalog that the supplier manages.
+So, instead of maintaining the catalog yourself, the purchasing system links to the catalog and pulls the items and pricing as needed.

 Let’s continue with the Amazon.com example.
-ProcureDesk supports integration with Amazon.com so that you don’t have to maintain the catalog yourself.
+ProcureDesk supports integration with Amazon.com so you don’t have to maintain the catalog.

-The added advantage is that all purchases are still routed for internal approvals before the order is placed with the supplier.
+The added advantage is that all purchases are routed for internal approvals before placing the order with the supplier.

-So you get the best of both worlds, an awesome purchasing experience, and an added compliance for purchases.
+So you get the best of both worlds: an awesome purchasing experience and added purchase compliance.

 If your main objective of purchasing automation is cost control, then purchase order approval is a key feature.

-With purchase approval, you can easily route the requisitions for approval so that they are authorized before you place the order with the supplier.
+With purchase approval, you can easily route the requisitions for approval to be authorized before you place the order with the supplier.

 Setting up cost controls is easier than you think.
 Schedule a demo and find out in 30 minutes or less.

-For cost control, you want to design a purchase approval process so that you can control the majority of spend but you are not becoming a bottleneck for the process.
+For cost control, you want to design a purchase approval process so that you can control the majority of spend but are not becoming a bottleneck.
 You should be able to set up different approval limits for different user groups.

 Common examples of the purchase approval process include.

-1. Purchase authorization based on the dollar amount.
+1. Purchase authorization is based on the dollar amount.

 2. Purchase authorization based on the purchase category.
 For example, Information Technology.